-6.1 Discussion If we take a general look at the table, there are two rules that stand as the ones with a better behavior: the proportional tracing rule and the edge's rule.
+If we take a general look at the table, there are two rules that stand as the ones with a better behavior: the proportional tracing rule and the edge's rule.
 In the following lines we take a closer look, with the focus on the principles taken from the European regulations.
 Depending on the behavior with respect to the properties associated to each principle, we assign a "grade" or "degree of fulfillment" of each principle by each rule.
-These grades, on which we elaborate below are summarized in the following table: $\boxed{ Principle \setminus Rule }$ Flow Aedge Edge Prop. tracing Shapley Cost-reflective High Low Very high Very high High Non-discriminatory High High Very high High Medium Transparency Low Low Low Very High Low Competition Very high Low Very High Very High Low It is important to recall that one might have chosen a different classification of the properties into principles, so the grades and ensuing discussion might change.
+These grades, on which we elaborate below are summarized in the following table:

+Principle \ Rule Flow Aedge Edge Prop. tracing Cost-reflective Normal Low High Very high Non-discriminatory High High Very high High Competition Very high Low Very high Very high

+It is important to recall that one might have chosen a different classification of the properties into principles, so the grades and ensuing discussion might change.
 Thus, the arguments in this section partially respond to our subjective criteria when assigning properties to principles.
+In particular, we have chosen to include merging proofness in two categories, because we consider it is strongly related to non-discrimination and fosters competition.
 Yet, we consider that, overall, the main conclusions we draw in this section are quite objective.

-Since the proportional tracing rule and the edge's rule satisfy all cost-reflective properties, their grade is very high.
-Flow's rule only violates IS so it gets a high grade and, finally, aggregate edge's gets a low grade.
+Since the proportional tracing rule satisfies all cost-reflective properties, its grade is very high.
+Then, the edge's rule only violates IIC and gets a high grade.
+Flow's rule also violates IS, which we consider an important cost reflective property, so it gets a normal grade.
+Finally, aggregate edge's gets a low grade.

 Concerning non-discrimination, the grades require some explanation.
 First, since the edge's rule satisfies all properties, it gets again a very high grade.
-The aggregate edge's rule only violates one of the properties, since it favors the haulers with large networks.14 Thus, the grade for this rule is high.
+The aggregate edge's rule only violates one of the properties, since it favors the haulers with large networks.
+15 Thus, the grade for this rule is high.
 Flow's rule satisfies all properties but the ones related with the volume.
 The idea underlying this rule is that gas losses are much more related with flows than with volumes and, under this assumption, the properties related to volumes make no sense.
 Thus, we still classify the flow's rule as high.
 We move now to the proportional tracing rule.
 Most of our non-discriminatory properties build upon the principle of equal treatment of equals but, as we already argued when we introduced them, it is not clear when should we consider two agents equal.
 We can focus on flows and the paths they follow or on edges.
 In the first case the proportional tracing rule would be non-discriminatory and in the second it would be discriminatory.
 We believe that focusing on flows and paths is more reasonable, because the whole structure of the graphs is taken into account and not only the edges on isolation.
 Thus, we still give a high grade to the proportional rule.
-The grades for transparency and competition principles are obvious.